Walking Holidays at Baronscourt

-There are twelve varied walking routes provided for the use of visitors to the Baronscourt self-catering accommodation.
+There are several varied private walking routes within the Estate provided for the use of guests staying in self-catering accommodation at Baronscourt.
 In selecting and recommending these routes, which range from 1 ½ to 8 miles in length, it has been assumed that most visitors will enjoy walks which are not too demanding and can generally be completed within half a day.

 The Estate is rich in wildlife, with a herd of Sika deer, pheasants, red squirrels, badgers, rabbits and the occasional fox.
 Likewise, the three loughs are home to many kinds of waterfowl.